fghaas/five-is-fine/markdown/ignite.md

 <!-- Note -->
-And I hope we also agree that in no particular order, there are five things that should apply approximately equally to any manager.
+And I hope we also agree that in no particular order, there are five things that should apply roughly equally to any manager.

 At least they’re my expectation of any manager, including of myself:

 ###  Managers